JosephSilber/page-cache/readme.md

 ];
 ```

-Once registered, you can then [use this middleware for individual routes](#using-the-middleware).
+Once registered, you can then [use this middleware on individual routes](#using-the-middleware).

 ### URL rewriting